-To carry out experiments on both Newtonian and non-Newtonian fluids with different 'available buoyancy', we use the finite element code CONMAN, which can solve the coupled Stokes equations appropriate for thermal diffusion, incompressibility and infinite Prandtl number (King et al. 1990).
-This code has been found capable of accurately determining the exponential growth rate of an isothermal Rayleigh-Taylor instability (van Keken et al. 1997).
+To carry out experiments on both Newtonian and non-Newtonian fluids with different "available buoyancy," we use the finite element code ConMan, which can solve the coupled Navier-Stokes and energy equations appropriate for thermal diffusion, incompressibility, and infinite Prandtl number [King, Raefsky and Hager, 1990].
+This code has been found capable of accurately determining the exponential growth rate of an isothermal Rayleigh-Taylor instability [van Keken et al., 1997].
 We initiated convective instability by imposing a temperature field in which cold material overlies warmer material.
-Because we assign a thermal expansivity $\alpha$ , the colder fluid is denser and flows downwards into the underlying warm fluid as the instability grows.
+Because we assign a thermal expansivity α , the colder fluid is denser, and flows downward into the underlying warm fluid as the instability grows.

-Two initial temperature fields are used (Fig. 1).
-Conductive cooling of a half-space, appropriate for the cooling of oceanic lithosphere, yields a temperature profile given by an error function, where $h_c = 2\sqrt{\kappa t_c}$ and $t_c$ is the time during which the halfspace has cooled (e.g. Turcotte & Schubert 1982, pp. 163-167).
-A linear temperature profile results from conduction of heat across a fixed thickness, $h_1$ :
+Two initial temperature fields are used (Figure 2.1).
+Conductive cooling of a halfspace, appropriate for the cooling of oceanic lithosphere, yields a temperature profile given by an error function:

-$$T(z) = T{\rm s} + T_0 \, {\rm erf}(-z/h{\rm c}),$$ (38)
+$$T(z) = T_s + T_0 \operatorname{erf}(-z/h_c)$$ (2.38)